 Even experienced cannabis users can experience serious symptoms of greening out.
 But most often, it is people who don’t have a lot of experience using it that overestimate their natural tolerance level.
 And head into the danger zone of getting uncomfortable and “too high.”

 There are some situations where you may, in fact, want to head to the clinic or your nearest emergency room.
-Because while the concept of getting too impaired may seem entertaining, you could experience life-threatening symptoms.
-Or hallucinogenic effects that put you, or someone else, in danger.
-Particularly if you have certain mental health conditions for which cannabis is not recommended.
+Especially if you feel like you could experience life-threatening symptoms or hallucinogenic effects that put you, or someone else, in danger.
+Seek help immediately, especially if you have certain mental health conditions for which cannabis is not recommended.

 Never leave someone who has smoked or ingested too much cannabis alone.
 Just like alcohol intoxication, nausea and vomiting present a choking hazard.
 If someone loses consciousness, seek emergency medical help.
 And always make sure someone is lying on their side (not their back or face down) if they are experiencing severe cannabis-induced nausea.